top of page

 ABOUT ME

-My interest in the intersections between migration and digital identity evolved out of research for my first book, We Do Not Have Borders, which examined Somali transnational networks in Kenya.
-I am now working on two new book projects.
-Biometrics from the Margins weaves together ethnographic details from my time spent with undocumented and semi-documented people in the town of Garissa in northern Kenya and Nairobi.
-It also looks at Kenya’s fraught history with fingerprinting, first introduced by British colonial authorities in the early twentieth century.
-This project examines how those at the physical and metaphorical margins of the nation (including migrants, nomadic populations, refugees, and border communities), who have historically struggled to access identification documents, are now navigating the new world of digital identity.
+My interest in historical and biometric identification systems evolved out of research for my first book, We Do Not Have Borders: Greater Somalia and the Predicaments of Belonging in Kenya, which was a finalist for the 2018 African Studies Association (U.S.) Book Prize for best scholarly work on Africa.
+I am now working on a new book project, tentatively entitled Fingerprint of Empire, which weaves together multi-sited archival research and fieldwork.
+Using Kenya as its lens, this project examines how the "unidentified" became an object of global concern and care in recent decades.
+It looks at Kenya’s fraught history with fingerprinting, which was first introduced by British colonial authorities in the early twentieth century.
+The project asks: How are those at the geographic and metaphorical margins of the nation, who have historically struggled to access identification documents, navigating the digital identity turn?

-In recent years, I have applied insights gleaned from my time in East Africa to broader global questions.
-I've worked on projects for civil society organizations like Amnesty International, Privacy International, and Campaign Against the Arms Trade that have explored the rights of refugees in the digital age, the growing use of digital technologies for border and immigration enforcement, and the use of biometrics in the humanitarian/aid sector and counterterrorism industry.
-I have also worked on a moving-image work with filmmaker Edwin Mingard, funded by UCL Culture and Arts Council England, which explores the UK hostile environment.
+In recent years, I have worked on projects for civil society organizations like Amnesty International, Privacy International, and Campaign Against the Arms Trade, which have explored the rights of refugees in the digital age; the growing use of digital technologies for border and immigration enforcement; and the use of biometrics in the humanitarian sector and counterterrorism industry.
+I am also an advisory board member and active volunteer at the Haki na Sheria Initiative, a civil society organization based in Garissa, Kenya.

 Contact Me